 - 1. Clinicians/Treaters: Continued need for HIV treatment training for clinicians in clinics and community settings. - 2.
 Minorities, women and hard to reach populations: All available data point to the need to train providers who serve these groups within clinical and community care settings. - 3.
-Ryan White, CHCs: Data suggests that training of providers from these settings is a continuing need to insure testing, linkage to care, maintenance in care, treatment and suppression of viral load for patients. - 4.
+Ryan White, CHCs: Data suggests that training of providers from these settings is a continuing need to ensure testing, linkage to care, maintenance in care, treatment, and suppression of viral load for patients. - 4.
 Treatment as Prevention: Continued efforts to develop forums for the discussion and planning for PrEP initiatives throughout the region in both rural and urban settings. - 5.
 Clinical Comorbidities: Clinicians throughout the region continue to need training and consultation related to hepatitis, STI and other clinical issues co-occurring with HIV infection.
 Treatment complexities, drug interactions, and payment for treatment are issues that must be addressed. - 6.
 Psychosocial Comorbidities: Based on data, the co-morbidities of substance use and psychiatric illness continue to be rated for the highest need of training across all disciplines and settings.
 This is not new as we have gleaned this from needs assessment over the past 10 years.
 The opioid death rates are now bringing this in focus.
-Inclusion of medication-assisted treatment (MAT) for drug use disorders as components of HIV treatment and care is needed.

-- 7. Clinical Decision Support and CQI: Data suggest that there is ongoing need for training and consultation to non-experts on ART readiness, prescribing, and monitoring. - 8.
-Expansion of Workforce: The data suggest that there are sufficient numbers of health professionals in urban areas.
+Inclusion of medication-assisted treatment (MAT) for drug use disorders as components of HIV treatment and care is needed. - 7.
+Clinical Decision Support and CQI: Data suggest that there is ongoing need for training and consultation to non-experts on ART readiness, prescribing, and monitoring. - 8.
+Expansion of Workforce: The data suggest that there are enough numbers of health professionals in urban areas.
 However, this is the opposite for rural areas and some medically underserved urban areas.
 The expansion of the use of advanced practice health professionals is needed to meet this access to treatment and prevention gap.
 Continued work with health professions schools is a priority.
-Geographic Targeting: Based on CDC and HRSA data, specific areas are in need of enhanced outreach and intervention due to HIV and Hep C cases, substance use and distance to training sites resulting in the need for both in-person and distance based interventions.
+Geographic Targeting: Based on CDC and HRSA data, specific areas need enhanced outreach and intervention due to HIV and Hep C cases, substance use and distance to training sites resulting in the need for both in-person and distance-based interventions. - 9.
+Geographic Targeting: Based on CDC and HRSA data, specific areas need enhanced outreach and intervention due to HIV and Hep C cases, substance use and distance to training sites resulting in the need for both in-person and distance-based interventions. - 10.
+Behavioral Integration: Adherence to ART, biomedical prevention, harm reduction and other interventions are needed in both HIV clinical and primary care clinical settings to improve clinical outcomes.
+The addition of advanced practice nurses, psychiatrists and other behavioral health specialists to primary care and HIV settings must be a priority.